chiangsuanne/Taxi-Ride-Analysis/my_queries.md

   | Other |	335771 |
   | Flash Cab |	64084 |
   | Taxi Affiliation Services	| 37583 |

+### Determine if and how the duration of rides from the Loop to O'Hare International Airport changes on rainy Saturdays compared to other days of the week and other weather conditions.

 **4.** Retrieve the identifiers of the O'Hare and Loop neighborhoods from the neighborhoods table.
 ```sql